simonmichael/hledger/MANUAL.markdown

   versions by removing (or renaming) ~/.ghc, then trying cabal install again.

-#### Usage issues
+### Usage issues

 Here are some issues you might encounter when you run hledger:

-- <a name="locale" />**hledger: ... hGetContents: invalid argument (Illegal byte sequence)** You may get this error when running hledger built with GHC 6.12 on a machine using the default C locale, eg a mac:
+- <a name="locale" />**hledger: ... hGetContents: invalid argument (Illegal byte sequence)** You may get this error when running hledger with a journal containing non-ascii text, on a machine using the default C locale.
+You can check this like so:

         $ locale
         LANG=